dwijnand/sbt-project-graph/README.md

   [sbt-project-graph]: https://github.com/dwijnand/sbt-project-graph

-[sbt-project-graph] is an sbt-plugin to helps visualise your inter-project dependency graph.
+[sbt-project-graph] is an sbt-plugin to helps visualise inter-project dependencies.